The Way of being

 ‘Meaning’ has two senses in this work.
 In this section it is ‘significant meaning’, as in the meaning of life or importance.
 The second sense is concept and linguistic meaning, which is introduced later.

-Definition 19.
+Definition 20.
 To be ethical is to choose thought and action that promotes what is good (here, there is no rejection of systematic ethics, but the personal is emphasized in interaction with the systematic and the large scale).
 Ethics is study, systematic and other, of what thought and action are ethical (ethics is not primarily about the abstract good or right).
 Metaethics is about the nature of ethics and ethical judgement (but as topic in itself is not particularly important in this work).
-Applied ethics is about what is ethical in concrete situations and institutions (it is currently, in 2026, a broad subject and some examples are taken up in this work).
+(While ethics is often studied for its normative side “what we should do and so on”, and the associated discipline is named ‘normative ethics’, analysis of the meaning of ‘ethics’ in terms of word-concept-object, we will find that normative and metaethics are bound as one – two sides of a coin).
+Applied ethics is about what is ethical in concrete situations and institutions (it is currently, in 2026, a broad subject and some examples are taken up in this work; also note that applied ethics gives ethics flesh and ethics gives applied ethics structure, so while their independent study is important, so is their joint and perhaps dialectic analysis).

 Truth 5.
 Thus, liberal democracy has secondary goodness (in this sense, the idea behind democracy is close to intrinsic goodness and is not just as one of many possible systems of government – it is not a system of government at all, but functions as a principle for systems which is derived from fundamentals; this conception is effective in that under it, the instrumental effectiveness of democracy is a pragmatic rather than conceptual or ideological concern).